killthekitten/kirshatrov-com/_posts/2018-01-21-sticky-writer.md

 However, sending a subset of queries to the reader may still be not enough to reduce load from the writer.
 What if we send _all_ read-only queries (basically, all SELECTs) to the reader, and let the writer only deal with writes?

-The plan sounds double in the theory.
+The plan sounds doable in theory.
 Now, let's zoom out to see how the **replication** between the writer and the reader works.

 All writes that come to the writer instance are appended to the Postgres' [Write Ahead Log](https://www.postgresql.org/docs/current/static/wal-intro.html){:target="_blank"} (WAL).
 That way, the reader instance can [consume](https://www.postgresql.org/docs/10/static/runtime-config-replication.html){:target="_blank"} updates from writer's WAL and apply them to local replica.
 It's also common to have multiple replicas - in this case, all these readers would consume WAL from the writer.